Stephen B. Kaplan PhD

 Bio

 After completing my PhD at Yale University in 2009, I joined the GWU faculty in the fall of 2010.
 In 2009-2010, I was a post-doctoral fellow at the Niehaus Center for Globalization and Governance at Princeton University.
 Prior to my doctoral studies, I worked as a senior economic researcher at the Federal Reserve Bank of New York, writing extensively on developing country economics, global financial market developments, and emerging market crises from 1998 to 2003.
+More recently, I was a global and residential fellow at the Wilson Center between 2017 and 2022.

 Books